eschutz/libbarcode/README.md

 - [ ] Read barcodes from an internal representation
 - [ ] Add Java bindings

-After completion, the aim is to produce a Windows desktop application, and a simple barcode scanning app for Android.

 ## Usage
-**Note:** Compiled with GNU Make using Clang on Mac OSX, and Borland C++ 5.5 on Windows.
+**Note:** Compiled with GNU Make using Clang on macOS and Linux, and MSVC on Windows.

 Include the `symb.h` and `graphic.h` headers and initialise with `init_barcode()` before doing any of the following.